 Northwestern business students tie for first place in international simulation

 Northwestern students competing in the Business Strategy Game consistently record high scores, often in the top 5% of all teams.
-One Northwestern team, named “Apollo Footwear Company,” recorded a perfect score of 110 points and tied for the best overall score during the week of April 12–18.
-During that week, which was the final week Northwestern teams competed for the semester, there were thousands of teams competing worldwide.
+One Northwestern team, named “Bigger Baller Brand,” recorded a perfect score of 110 points and tied for the best overall score for April 17–23.
+During that week, which was the final week Northwestern teams competed for the semester, there were more than 3,800 teams competing worldwide.

 “All aspects of the Business Strategy Game parallel the functioning of the real-world athletic footwear market,” notes the simulation’s website, adding that this allows participants to “think rationally and logically in deciding what to do and get valuable practice in making a variety of different business decisions under circumstances that mirror real-world competitive conditions.”